 Teaching and learning on the course is defined to be appropriate to the needs of each module.
-The teaching and learning methods on the course include the following:
+The teaching and learning methods on the course include:

-Lectures: These are designed to give you a general overview of the topic and are usually concise, topical and interactive.
+Lectures: These are designed to give you a general overview of the topic.
 If you do not understand a point, or disagree with it, feel free to ask questions or argue your case.

 Seminars: These are designed to encourage students to discuss a topic, based on the lecture and their reading.
-Sometimes individual students will be asked to introduce a specific topic in a seminar.
+Individual students can be asked to introduce a specific topic in a seminar.

-Individual Reading: A written list of recommended reading for each topic will be given out at the beginning of each module.
-This reading list represents a basis for exploration of the subject and students are expected to go beyond the reading list and seek out other material.
+Individual Reading: A written list of recommended reading for each topic will be handed out at the beginning of each module.
+This reading list represents a basis for exploration of the subject and students are expected to go beyond the reading list and seek other material.